This module is unable to communicate with the

 * We are an Equal Opportunity Employer and do not discriminate on the basis of age, race, religion, sex, or national origin.

-A Precinct Election Official must be courteous and polite, attend a minimum of 1 to 4 hours of training prior to each election.
-Be prepared to work a long day on election days, and be at their assigned polling place by 6:15 a.m.
+An Election Worker must be courteous and polite, attend a minimum of 1 to 4 hours of training prior to each election.
+Be prepared to work a long day on election days, and be at their assigned polling place by 6 a.m.

-- All Precinct Election Officials receive $10 per hour for training
+- All Election Workers receive $15 per hour for training

 - *These wages are subject to change based on annual approved budget and voting hours per election.

-- Accessible Voting System (AVS): Election equipment that allows the voter to mark the ballot by “touching a screen” or by an audio ballot which is read to the voter.
+- Expressvote System (AVS): Election equipment that allows the voter to mark the ballot by “touching a screen” or by an audio ballot which is read to the voter.

 - Ballot Counting System (BCS): Election equipment that counts/tabulates paper ballots.